datinglibre/datinglibre/README.md

 #### 1. Update paths to the Vagrant private keys

-The path to private keys has to be hardcoded, so copy `hosts.dist` and edit the path to your `datinglibre` directory:
+The path to private keys has to be hardcoded, so copy `hosts.dist`:

     cp deploy/inventories/staging/hosts.dist deploy/inventories/staging/hosts

+Then edit the path to Vagrant's private key:

+    ansible_ssh_private_key_file='/home/your_username/path/to/datinglibre/.vagrant/machines/datinglibre/virtualbox/private_key'

-#### 2. Create your own categories and attributes
+#### 2. Create your own categories and attributes (optional)

 Copy the distribution file and edit the values.
 You will also need to change the `ProfileEditController.php` and `SearchIndexController.php` to use your new values, and remove or edit the search-related Behat tests.